awillinger-tgm/roast/README.rst

 project and the actual implementations as sub projects, the locations of the implementations are as follows:

+SOAClient/ - the SOA client

 src/ - the SOA web service

-Rest/ - the ReST web service
+Rest/ - the ReST web service, included in it the ReST web application

 Or said otherwise, the SOA project is the "root" project.